micene09/scarlett/docs/getting-started.md

 ## Different builds

-In the `lib/` folder of the package you will find different build files:
+In the `lib/` folder of the package you will find different build files, choose the right one to include in your project:

 | Format                    | Filename              |
 | ------------------------- | --------------------- |